 California Civil Code Section 1798.83 entitles California residents to request information concerning whether a business has disclosed Personal Data to any third parties for their direct marketing purposes.
 As stated in this Privacy Statement, we will not sell your Personal Data to other companies and we will not share it with other companies for them to use for their own marketing purposes without your consent.
 For further information concerning your California Privacy Rights including “Do Not Track,” visit https://oag.ca.gov/sites/all/files/agweb/pdfs/cybersecurity/making_your_privacy_practices_public.pdf

 We do not knowingly allow other parties to collect personally identifiable information about your online activities over time and across third-party web sites when you use the Sites.

-Any user, including California residents, who wish to request further information about our compliance with these requirements, or have questions or concerns about our privacy practices and policies, may contact us at info at isc.org or by mail at:
+Any user, including California residents, who wishes to request further information about our compliance with these requirements, or who has questions or concerns about our privacy practices and policies, may contact us at info at isc.org or by mail at: